dcasota/puppetlabs-scripts/Azure/README.md

 VMware Photon OS is a minimal container host Linux optimized to run on VMware platforms but capable of running in other environments as well.
 See [here](https://vmware.github.io/photon/) and [here](https://github.com/dcasota/photonos-scripts).

-You can find [here](https://github.com/dcasota/photonos-scripts/wiki/Configure-a-complete-Raspberry-Pi-Virtualhere-installation) a description on how to install and configure the operating system, that said, without any automation.
-Instead of the Virtualhere part, let's start with installing the puppet agent.
+You can find [here](https://github.com/dcasota/photonos-scripts/wiki/Configure-a-complete-Raspberry-Pi-Virtualhere-installation) a description on how to install and configure the operating system, that said, provisioned without any automation tools.
+Instead of the Virtualhere installation part, install the puppet agent bits.

-Since quite a while Puppetlabs supports Puppet Agent on aarch64 as well.
-Unfortunately there is no tdnf package (tiny dandified yum) on Photon OS, but you can download the bits from https://yum.puppetlabs.com/puppet.
-So, here's the installation recipe - it will install the rhel 7.9 puppet agent bits.
+Since quite a while Puppetlabs supports Puppet agent on aarch64 as well.
+Unfortunately there is no tdnf package (tiny dandified yum) of Puppet agent on Photon OS, but you can download the rpm from https://yum.puppetlabs.com/puppet.
+So, here's the installation recipe - it will install the rhel 7.9 puppet agent.

 ```
 curl -J -O -L https://yum.puppetlabs.com/puppet/el/7/aarch64/puppet-agent-7.9.0-1.el7.aarch64.rpm